vimm0/jus-broadcast/README.md

+# IMPORTANT -- This project is no longer maintained.

 # Introduction

 This boilerplate is targeted towards large, serious projects and assumes you are somewhat familiar with Webpack and `weex-loader`.